-Now, having said that, we know KDP is a “big deal” in the self publishing business.
-But, take into consideration that, publishing exclusively on Amazon and ignoring the other self publishing companies could put you at certain risk as well.
+Now, having said that, we know KDP is a “big deal” in the self-publishing business.
+But, take into consideration that, publishing exclusively on Amazon and ignoring the other self-publishing companies could put you at certain risk as well.

 What happens when Amazon decides to change something, and you suddenly lose half your income overnight?

-As a first time author, you might consider staying with KDP select for at least the first 90 days to build momentum for your book.
+As a first time author, you might consider staying with KDP select for at least the first 90 days to build momentum for your eBook.
 But if you push forward and write a series of books, go wide and expand your global reach.

 That is why the rest of this post introduces you to the other self-publishing companies.